Los Angeles Chinese massacre of 1871: Summary

-The Los Angeles Chinese Massacre of 1871 was an act of mob brutality that resulted in the murder of eighteen Chinese residents.
-The Massacre's immediate cause emanates from a conflict between rival huiguan, the Nin Yung, and Hong Chow.
+The Los Angeles Chinese massacre of 1871 was an act of mob brutality that resulted in the murder of eighteen Chinese residents.
+The massacre's immediate cause emanates from a conflict between rival Huiguan, the Nin Yung, and Hong Chow.

 The day before the massacre, Won Choy attempted to kill Yo Hing for the abduction of his sister, Yut Ho.
-The following day, the another skirmish occurred, this time, Won Choy received a fatal gunshot wound to the neck.
+The following day, another skirmish occurred, and this time, Won Choy received a fatal gunshot wound to the neck.
 Officer Jesus Bilderain responded to the scene and was shot inside the Coronel building while attempting to arrest one of the gunmen.
 Several civilians assisted the police, including a farmer named Robert Thompson who was shot in the chest.
 Soon after, the Sheriff arrived and deputized a group of men with instructions to guard the Coronel building and prevent any occupants from escaping.
-Thompson was taken to an apothecary on Main street where he died two hours later.
+Thompson was taken to an apothecary on Main Street where he died two hours later.
 Following the news of Thompson's death, residents of Los Angeles started to congregate around the Coronel Adobe.
-Members of the crowd, shot at the doors and windows of the building.
-At nine o'clock p.m., a door was battered-down and the occupants dragged outside and towards makeshift gallows.
-According to reports, some in the crowd tried to calm the group and preclude the slayings including Robert M. Widney who would go on to become the district judge presiding over the subsequent trials.
+Members of the crowd shot at the doors and windows of the building.
+At nine o'clock p.m., a door was battered down, and the occupants were dragged outside and towards makeshift gallows.
+According to reports, some in the crowd tried to calm the group and preclude the slayings, including Robert M. Widney, who would go on to become the district judge presiding over the subsequent trials.
 The massacre ended around 9:30 pm, when the Sheriff "called for twenty-five armed volunteers on the side of law and order to preserve the peace and guard the building until this morning."

 The Coroner's inquest resulted in forty-nine indictments, containing the names of one hundred and fifty individuals.
-Seven men were convicted of manslaughter and sentenced to imprisonment in the State penitentiary.
+Seven men were convicted of manslaughter and received sentences ranging from two to six years in prison.
 However, an appeal to the California Supreme Court reversed the convictions and remitted the cases back to Widney's court.
 District Attorney Cameron E. Thom decided against retrying the cases and freed the accused in the spring of 1873.